MyRepositories-hub/Simple-Policy-Optimization/README.md

   <img src="gradient.png" width="70%">
 </div>

-**By slightly modifying the policy loss in PPO, SPO enforces trust region constraints without relying on the expensive second-order optimization used in TRPO, leading to stable performance improvements.**
+**Caption:** By slightly modifying the policy loss in PPO, SPO enforces trust region constraints without relying on the expensive second-order optimization used in TRPO, leading to stable performance improvements.

 <div align="center">
   <img src="result.png" width="90%">
 </div>

-**SPO simplifies the training of deep policy networks, addressing a key challenge faced by existing algorithms.**
+**Caption:** SPO simplifies the training of deep policy networks, addressing a key challenge faced by existing algorithms.

 # Installation
 To ensure the reproducibility of our main results, please follow the steps below to install the dependencies.